Lionel trains have long been a standard of model railroading. It may be the best known name in

 when the company introduced 9 sets

 of 'O' gauge trains.
-At the time, Lionel offered 17 sets of trains in standard gauge.
+At the time, Lionel offered 17 sets of trains in Standard gauge.

 Lionel changed its name to the Lionel Corporation in 1918 and exceeded Ives

 in sales in 1924.
-This marked the start of the Classical Period of flamboyant, bright trains.
-By the 1920's,
+Sales increased tenfold between 1910 and 1919.
+This marked the start of the Classical Period of

 Lionel Corporation (as it was now known) was building sites outside the US and was buying up the competition.